cherry-wb/lbd/source/install.rst

 ``Example_SRC``

   This is the top level directory where our example code lives.
+In our tutorial, the example is a git submodule stored in ``lbd-example`` directory.

 ``Debug_OBJ``